absmohamed/JS-intro/Dom_EventListeners/event_listeners.md

 **Querying The DOM**

-Another very useful concept is being able to manipulate DOM nodes that are loaded in the browser.
+A very useful concept is being able to manipulate DOM nodes that are loaded in the browser.
 We can access these nodes by querying the DOM.

 If we want to get the first element that matches a given CSS selector we can use **querySelector()**.